-Ethiopia still remains one of the poorest countries in the world, with an annual per capita income of $542.
-Roughly 39 percent of Ethiopians live below the poverty line of $1.25 a day and are vulnerable to food insecurity, and 82 percent depend on subsistence agriculture.
-Its fast-growing population, now estimated at 88.9 million, puts tremendous pressure on the land and natural resources that are the cornerstones for the country's growth.
+Ethiopia still remains one of the ten poorest countries in the world, with an estimated annual per capita income of $590 in 2015 (World Bank).
+Roughly 30 percent of Ethiopians live below the poverty line of $1.25 a day and are vulnerable to food insecurity, and about 75 percent depend on subsistence agriculture (IFPRI).
+From a humanitarian perspective, approximately 9.7 million people need emergency food assistance in 2016, in addition to 7.9 million chronically food insecure beneficiaries who are supported through the Productive Safety Net Program.
+Its fast-growing population, now estimated at more than 102 million, puts tremendous pressure on the land and natural resources that are the cornerstones for the country's growth.

 To further the country’s progress, the Ethiopian Government has committed itself to a five-year Growth and Transformation Plan and includes sustainably improving rural livelihoods and national food security.
-U.S. assistance capitalizes on a partnership with the government to combat poverty, deliver quality basic public health and education services and generate opportunities for private sector engagement in sustainable economic development.
+U.S. assistance capitalizes on a partnership with the government to increase economic growth with resiliency, deliver quality basic public health and education services and promote a governance environment that is conducive for sustainable economic development.